 Student discount card and other benefits

-Being a student at Leicester College gives you the opportunity to get a TOTUM card and use their app. which gives you access to over 200 UK discounts.
+When you are a student at Leicester College, you have the opportunity to get a TOTUM card and use their app to have access to over 200 UK discounts.
 That includes Amazon, Odeon, ASOS and many more.
 It is the new name for the NUS extra student discount card and your TOTUM membership opens up a world of fantastic student discounts, offers and vouchers on your everyday essentials, must-have gear and luxury items.

-All students at Leicester College get free access to the full Office 365 suite, including Word, Excel, PowerPoint and OneDrive.
+All students at Leicester College get free access to the full Office 365 suite, including Word, Excel, PowerPoint, and OneDrive.
 All IT at the college is accessed using your student email address.
-Don’t forget the dot when you are logging into you college Office 365 and Moodle accounts.
+Please do not forget the dot when you are logging into your college Office 365 and Moodle accounts.
 Remember the format – email@example.com

-We want the College to be a safe, calm and ordered environment that promotes a positive, respectful and inclusive culture for all.
-We expect all students to attend sessions and be on time, and behave in a responsible way; the same as you would be required to in the workplace.
+We want the College to be a safe, calm, and ordered environment that promotes a positive, respectful, and inclusive culture for all.
+We expect all students to attend sessions and be on time and behave responsibly; the same as you would be required to in the workplace.
 To support this, students are expected to abide by the 6Ps of Student Positive Behaviour, these are: